alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Workshop planning

 #### Where do you need help?
-* Are you free on Monday to be my back up host at knowledge share?
+* Are you free on Monday to be my back up host at knowledge share? - EK - yes I can do this.
-* Can you send over instructions for the ELXIR video?
+* Can you send over instructions for the ELIXIR video?
 Do you have your example?

 #### Any other topics
-N/A
+* EK - Ask KV - Stats for webpages, blog parent page and then child pages for each blog.

 ## Date 13 July 2022